-tells the story of Henry Poole and his struggles with a stain on his stucco wall.
-Better than it sounds, Henry Poole is a man who's moved into a small California neighborhood and bought a house.
-When a stucco repair is recognized by his neighbor as resembling Jesus, he finds himself subjected to pilgrims, a church investigation, and burning questions on the meaning of life and the futility of worrying about things you can't change.
+Henry Poole (Luke Wilson) is the man, who's moved into a small California neighborhood and bought a house.
+When the aforementioned stain is recognized by his neighbor as resembling Jesus, he finds himself subjected to pilgrims, a church investigation, and burning questions on the meaning of life and the futility of worrying about things you can't change.

 This movie contains examples of: